 2. Gather the right people

-Writing engaging stories your readers will gladly tweet about, is not something any employee can ‘just do on the side.’
+Writing engaging stories your readers will gladly tweet about, is not something any employee can ‘just do on the side’.
 It takes skill to write and edit well, and to come up with the right subjects and angles.
-So make sure you gather the right mix of experts who are best at telling stories about your organization; professionals who can turn those stories into inspiring and engaging content.
+So make sure you gather the right mix of experts who are the best at telling stories about your organisation, and professionals who can turn those stories into inspiring and engaging content.

 3. Document your planning

 This is where the content calendar comes in.
-Solid content planning is of vital importance to the success of your communications strategy.
+Solid content planning is of vital importance to the success of your communication strategy.
 Plan as far ahead as possible and be as concrete and precise as you can be.
 What date do you want your post to be published?
 What will it be about, do you have a title yet?
-Who’s writing it, and in what format will you publish (e.g. interview, blog, infographic)?
+Who’s writing it, and in what form (e.g. interview, blog, infographic)?
 Who is in charge of editing and when is the deadline for the first draft?

 4. Monitor your results

 This could also be a column in which you apply conditional formatting.
-Green cells for successful posts, yellow cells for average ones, and red cells … no one will ever want to see a red cell next to their post, so this will actually work as a motivator for good content.
+Green cells for successful posts, yellow cells for average ones, and red cells … no one will ever want to see a red cell next to their post, so this will actually work as a motivator as well.

 5. Keep evaluating

-Do not forget to frequently evaluate your content calendar.
+Don’t forget to frequently evaluate the content calendar itself.
 Those columns and series can be mighty handy, but can also lead to slackness.
-Are there really more angles to be discussed after fifty editions, or has the series run its course?
-Is your column only in need of some more brand awareness, or does your audinece simply not find a piece interesting?
+Are there really any more angles to be discussed after fifty editions, or has the series maybe run its course?
+Is your column only in need of some more brand awareness, or is it maybe just not that interesting?

-Make sure you are just as critical about publication frequency, appointed editors, forms of storytelling, exact moments of publication et cetera.
-With a good strategy, the right team and a constantly evolving content calendar, your audience will grow steadily and significantly, and you will be using your newsroom exactly for what it is meant to do.
+Make sure you’re just as critical about publication frequency, appointed editors, forms of storytelling, exact moments of publication et cetera.
+With a good strategy, the right team and a constantly evolving content calendar, your audience will grow steadily and significantly, and you’ll be using your newsroom exactly for what it is meant to do.